Lucas-Sloan/checkers-browser-game/README.md

 ## :satellite: Future Goals

-- [:X:] Toggle Between Single Player and Multiplayer
+- [ ] Toggle Between Single Player and Multiplayer

-- [:X:] Have a cpu for Single Players to play against
+- [ ] Have a CPU for Single Players to Play Against

 </div>